shell909090/doh/README.md

 	make

-The executable file are placed under `bin/`.
+The executable file is placed under `bin/`.
 Copy it to wherever you like.
 Enjoy.

 # Command line options and args